Removing a Trustee in Sacramento

 The Process of Removing a Trustee

 If a trust is revocable, the settlor (the person who created the trust) may simply revoke the trust or amend the trust documents to install a new trustee.
 Things become more complicated, however, when a trust is irrevocable—which is automatically the case when the settlor is no longer alive or the trust deed indicates irrevocable status.
 To remove the trustee of an irrevocable trust, a court must get involved.
-To start the process, a party with an interest in the trust (like a beneficiary or a co-trustee) must file a petition with the appropriate court requesting that the court remove the trustee.
+To start the process, a party with an interest in the trust (like a beneficiary or a co-trustee) must file a petition with the appropriate court requesting that the court remove the trustee in Sacramento.
 The court will likely hold a hearing to examine the evidence supporting the petition’s request and afford the trustee an opportunity to respond to the issues raised in the petition.

 If the court finds sufficient evidence to remove the trustee, it will do so and appoint a successor trustee.
 In some cases, the trust documents may identify this successor trustee, while in others, the court may appoint a suitable trustee, such as an attorney.